sphinx-doc/sphinx-autobuild/CONTRIBUTING.rst

 1. The pull request has code, it should include tests.
 2. If the pull request adds functionality, the docs should be updated.
-3. Run ``tox`` and make sure that the tests pass for all supported Python versions.
+3. Make sure that the tests pass for all supported Python versions (see the Travis builds for details).

 Tips
 ----